Invasive knotweed identification and control

 Polygonum x bohemicum, P. cuspidatum, P. sachalinense, P. polystachyum, Buckwheat Family

-Invasive knotweeds are mostly non-regulated Class B perennials found throughout King County, especially on roadways and riverbanks.
+Invasive knotweeds, mostly non-regulated Class B noxious weeds, are perennials found throughout King County, especially on roadways and riverbanks.
 Growing in large, dense thickets, they reach 4-13 feet tall, with hollow, bamboo-like, green-reddish canes and branched clusters of small white flowers.
-Reproduce mainly vegetatively via extensive roots and rhizomes, a stem fragments.
+They reproduce mainly vegetatively via extensive roots and rhizomes, a stem fragments.
 These plants are highly aggressive, clogging waterways, eroding banks, and even growing through building foundations.

 General descriptionIn the Pacific Northwest, there are four similar species of invasive knotweed that are difficult to tell apart and share similar habitat, impacts and control methods.
 They are all large, robust perennials that spread by long creeping rhizomes to form dense thickets.
 These tall, bamboo-like plants were introduced from Asia as ornamentals beginning in the early 1800's in England and in the United States by 1890.